Time to start building!

 The last thing we want to add is a screen that does not ask for any information, but only provides a written message to the mobile user.
 We want to remind her to tell the pregnant woman to go to the clinic.

-To add a label you will need to click on the 'Add Question' button to open the menu and select the Label question type:
+To add a label you will need to click on the drop-down menu text to the "T" for text question in the Question Bar:

 Then set the main properties as follows:

 - Label Text: Remind the pregnant woman to go to the clinic for her check-up!

 There is also an option to "Add Confirmation box."
 If you choose to mark this box then on CommCare for Android there will be a default message checkbox displayed, as shown below.